mikusgszyp/VIEaimFortnite/README.md

 3. download and extract relase (or repo) and run "install the req.bat" (don't close cmd, it will close automaticly after install)

-4. Run via "run.bat" file
+4. Run via "start.bat" file

 # Changelog